Modern Vintage Valentine's Giveaway

 Designing the system, not just the screens

 Starting with only the holiday poster artwork and standard product photography, I expanded the concept into a cohesive digital campaign.
-I mapped the full experience from first touch to completion, defining every required page and email, including registration, confirmation, referral flows, thank-you states, and a clear end-of-contest experience.
+I mapped the complete customer journey from first touch to completion, defining every required page, email, registration flow, referral path, confirmation state, and post-campaign experience.
 This ensured no part of the user journey or business requirement was overlooked.

 Creating clarity through structure and documentation